troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Add season/episode information to description.
 * --update-description-with-icons
 Add icons to the description to indicate category.
+* --update-description-with-premiere
+Add indicator that an episode is brand new to the description.

 Extra Supported Tags and Features
 ---------------------------------